TIPO: Text to Image with Text Presampling for Prompt Optimization: Ablation Study on TIPO

 \subsection{Speed Test and Overhead Analysis}

-A key concern for production pipelines is whether TIPO generation imposes a substantial time overhead.
+\paragraph{Inference Speed} A key concern for production pipelines is whether TIPO generation imposes a substantial time overhead.
 We benchmarked prompt-generation inference on four smaller models, excluding any large proprietary LLMs.
-As illustrated in Table~\ref{tab:speed_test}, the additional TIPO-related computation remains well below the image-generation time.
+As illustrated in Table~\ref{tab:speed_test_full}, the additional TIPO-related computation remains well below the image-generation time.
 Hence, even in a synchronous pipeline, TIPO prompt expansion does not constitute a bottleneck.

-\paragraph{Memory Footprint.} We also confirm that TIPO’s overhead in terms of VRAM usage is minimal.
+\paragraph{Memory Footprint} We also confirm that TIPO’s overhead in terms of VRAM usage is minimal (e.g., $<$ 0.5 GB for TIPO-200M and $<$ 1.5 GB for TIPO-500M) with the quantization supported by llama.cpp.
 The practical adoption of TIPO in pipelines has shown no critical memory concerns, which aligns with our measurements.

+\paragraph{Training Costs} \note{Reviewer LKuZ-W3\&Q3} To contextualize the training cost of TIPO, we compare its training time with reinforcement learning (RL)-based prompt optimization methods, based on the reported settings in their original papers.
+While it is technically difficult to reproduce RL-based methods on our hardware (4$\times$RTX~3090), their reported GPU-hour budgets provide an approximate reference for scale and efficiency.
+The comparison is summarized in Table~\ref{tab:train_costs}.

+Although TIPO requires more total GPU-hours than PAE, it is trained on over 30 million prompts—two orders of magnitude larger than both Promptist and PAE.
+After normalization, TIPO achieves the lowest cost per 1k prompts, demonstrating strong scalability.
+It is also worth noting that Promptist and PAE rely on reinforcement learning with external T2I rollouts.
+Even for SD1.5, each rollout takes roughly five seconds, and the cost increases dramatically for larger models such as SDXL, SD3, or Flux.
+By contrast, TIPO requires no rollouts, so its training cost scales linearly with corpus size and remains independent of the target T2I model.